 Cancer is a disease that develops when unchecked abnormal cells grow out of control and form growths, or tumors, that invade surrounding tissue.

 Over time, cancer can reach a stage called metastasis.
 This occurs when cancer cells break away from the primary tumor – that is, where the cancer started – and travel through the blood or lymph system to form new, or metastatic, tumors in other organs and tissues.
-Most cancer deaths are caused by metastatic cancer.
+Most cancer deaths

 Research shows that vaccinations, healthy choices, and screening could prevent more than half of cancer deaths.